 As of April 2019, VAT-registered businesses with a turnover of more than £85,000 are required to use the Making Tax Digital (MTD) service to keep records digitally and use accounting software to submit their VAT Returns.

 There’s a soft landing period for Making Tax Digital to allow businesses time to start using an MTD compliant software that gives them the right ‘digital link’ with HMRC.

 When the soft landing period for Making Tax Digital ends, all businesses required to follow MTD will have to digitally submit for their first VAT Return period starting on or after 1 April 2021.

 Choosing the right accounting software can help make managing your finances simple.

-Bokio’s free bookkeeping, invoicing and expenses software has everything you need to manage your business finances in one place.
+With Bokio accounting software, you can do your bookkeeping, invoicing, and manage your finances.
 We have everything you need to help you prepare for your Self Assessment tax return, submit your VAT Return for Making Tax Digital and keep the right financial records.
 If you need an extra hand, we can help you find an accountant to work with.

 Accounting is kept simple with Bokio, so you have more time to spend running your business.